hack4faith/james/Challenge04-Genuine-in-Actions.md

 ## **Discussion/Study 4 - Genuine in Actions, James 2:14-26.**

-**Key Phrase:** *""…you see that faith was active together with his works, and by works, faith was made complete…"* James 2:22
+**Key Phrase:** *"…you see that faith was active together with his works, and by works, faith was made complete…"* James 2:22

 **Scenario:**